mr-narender/animeTriviaQuiz/README.md

 * **Fix**<br>I refactored the code so that the fetch request inside the function ```apiQuestion()``` is limited to fetching the data and declaring it in a variable to be passed to ```addQuestion()``` and ```addChoices()``` functions.
 Before code refactoring, ```apiQuestion()``` also handled the functionality of displaying questions and choices to the quiz.
 I separated these into their own functions to improve readability so I could find the bug and avoid more potential bugs.<br>As I was writing the code, I used ```console.log()``` with each line of code to see where the bug appeared.
 It appear where I was using ```addEventListener()``` and for the sake of speed, I used JQuery's click event handler ```.click()``` alongside ```.unbind()``` .

 * **Verdict**<br>The click event listener works and the intended result has been achieved.
 I may return to it in order to improve it further.

+### Slow performance when changing questions

+* **Bug**<br>It looks a relatively long time to move on to the next question when the users chose an answer.
+Within that time period when waiting for the next question, if users clicked on the answer again it would add to the number of questions it was going to retrieve.
+This in turn added to the time waiting for a new question.

+* **Fix**<br>Instead of making a fetch request for each new question, I requested all relevant questions once at the start of application.
+I declared this data in a variable ```questionData``` and passed it to ```addQuestion()``` function to use it to select a question from the available questions.

+* **Verdict**<br>Performance has enormously improved and the side effect of poor performance, which is the potential for users to click on answer multiple times to increase time delay, has been avoided.
 ## Deployment
 ---